Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Rapid changes in global economic conditions influencing U.S. policy commentary.
+- Rapid shifts in global economic conditions impacting U.S. outlook

-- Speeches or comments from Fed officials leading up to the announcement.
+- Comments from Fed officials leading up to the announcement

 Ready to trade this market?